There are three spiritual classes of humanity referenced in the Bible:

 Putting this together we obtain the following for Romans 6:5:

-For given the fact that we have become united with Him in the likeness of death, with the present result that we are identified with Him in His death, certainly we also (as a necessary consequence) shall be in the likeness of His resurrection.
+Given the fact that we have become united with Him in the likeness of death, with the present result that we are identified with Him in His death, certainly we also (as a necessary consequence) shall be in the likeness of His resurrection.

 Our Lord came out of the tomb in the same body in which in died, but with that body energized by the life of God.
 Therefore, the believer leaves their old dead self in the tomb of their former life and now walks in the energy of the life of God surging through their being.
 This energy or divine life is imparted through the identification with Christ in His resurrection.
 (Ephesians 1:16-23.
 Ephesians 2:1)